WhySoBad/zed-hyprlang-extension/README.md

 ### Language server

-To use the hyprls language server, you'll have to have the language server installed and available in `$PATH`.
-A detailed installation guide can be found in the [hyprls repository](https://github.com/hyprland-community/hyprls?tab=readme-ov-file#installation).
+If you install this extension on linux the [hyprls language server](https://github.com/hyprland-community/hyprls) will automatically be installed.
+The language server only works for files using the **Hyprland Config** language.

 ## Setup